aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-14-intro-web-development-two.markdown

 3. Search for "Material Theme"
 4. Press `enter`

-If the theme doesn't load:
+A new tab should open with the confermation of the just installed theme.

-1. Press `cmd` + `,` which opens the user settings
+1. Press `cmd` + `,` or `Preferences > Settings - User` (on Win/Linux) which opens the user settings
-2. Copy and paste `"theme": "Material-Theme.sublime-theme", "color_scheme": "Packages/Material Theme/schemes/Material-Theme.tmTheme"`
+2. Copy and paste `"theme": "Material-Theme.sublime-theme", "color_scheme": "Packages/Material Theme/schemes/Material-Theme.tmTheme"` (pay attention to the commas)

+You should now have your brand new Sublime Text theme.
+If you notice some graphical problems simply restart Sublime.

 ## Starting point